shane-kerr/ymmv/README.md

 [ymmv-format.md](https://github.com/shane-kerr/ymmv/blob/master/ymmv-format.md).

 For each query and answer that the resolver has made to the IANA root servers, a version is be sent to the some Yeti root servers.
-Initially the particular Yeti server is be round-robin from a list of servers (or all Yeti servers if none is specified), but later we will add random, all, and RTT-based server selection.
+By default the Yeti server is chosen using a smoothed round-trip time (SRTT) algorithm, modeled after the BIND 9 algorithm, but other options such as round-robin or random are also possible.

 The Yeti answer that is returned is compared to the IANA answer, and if there is a difference this is logged.
 Later, administrators will